practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Fortran/README.md

 $
 ```

-In the end, and also after reading this article: [Best Practices for Optimizing Performance in Fortran Applications - A Comprehensive Guide](https://moldstud.com/articles/p-best-practices-for-optimizing-performance-in-fortran-applications-a-comprehensive-guide) from August 2025, I've chosen to only take these three extra warning switches,
+In the end, and also after reading this article: [Best Practices for Optimizing Performance in Fortran Applications - A Comprehensive Guide](https://moldstud.com/articles/p-best-practices-for-optimizing-performance-in-fortran-applications-a-comprehensive-guide) from August 2025, I've chosen to only take three extra warning switches,
-where I think that the _-fcheck=all_ switch is specifically useful when you are used to work with indices that start with 0, instead of 1 at Fortran, in other programming languages:
+where I think that the _-fcheck=all_ switch is specifically useful when you are used to work with indices that start with 0, instead of 1 at Fortran, like in other programming languages:

 ```
 $ gfortran -Wall -Wextra -fcheck=all random_streams_for_perf_stats.f90 -o random_streams_for_perf_stats